Abukar-1000/2d_Rocket_League/README.md

 # Game Design

 ### Overview
-In this game there really only is 1 scene, the main scene.
+In this game there really only is one scene, the main scene.
 For this reason I decided to encapsulate this </br> inside the file main.js.
 Hence the name main.
 In the main scene we will first initialize all our </br> class instances globally using the var keyword.
 I am doing this because I am initializing all </br> instances in the function `init()`, therefore I would like them to be available globally. </br>
 Here is a list of all the classes Ill be using in game:
 * GoalPost.js
 * Car.js